About MedicalEquations

 About the author

 Hi, I'm Jimmy Raymond.
 I run MedicalEquations along with a family of related engineering, finance, and reference calculator sites.
 My academic background is in environmental engineering and computer science — the engineering side gave me the dimensional-analysis and physics foundation, and the computer-science side gave me the tools to turn formulas into software that someone else can pick up and use in a hurry.
+That's an uncommon combination: most CS programs don't require classical mechanics, thermodynamics, fluid statics, or rigorous dimensional analysis, and most engineering programs don't cover the algorithms, testing methodology, and production-software practice that CS programs do.
+The two together are what the math verification on this site rests on.

 I've been building and maintaining this family of sites for more than two decades because I genuinely enjoy the craft of turning a messy real-world calculation into something a stranger can use in thirty seconds and trust.
 I'm based in Albuquerque, New Mexico.